aerogear-attic/aerogear-simplepush-server/server-vertx/README.md

 This project is a Java implementation of the server side that follows the [SimplePush Protocol](https://wiki.mozilla.org/WebAPI/SimplePush/Protocol) and uses [vert.x](http://vertx.io/).

-__Disclaimer__ This version uses an in-memory data store as will loose all registrations upon shutdown restart.
+__Disclaimer__ This version uses an in-memory data store and will loose all registrations upon shutdown restart.
 A persistent data store will be added with [AGPUSH-81](https://issues.jboss.org/browse/AGPUSH-81).

 ## Prerequisites